arcturus/pair-relayer/README.md

 * It failed in their first intent.
 * I had to do a code review (and testing) to provide instructions to fix the problems.
 * Those intructions provided a valid solution.
-* It felt like doing a code review :).

 From now on, I'll continue changing this code through prompts, that will be added to the different commit messages.